Volume 13, Issue 4 | Cripping Care: Care Pedagogies and Practices Special Forum | Review of Disability Studies: An International Journal

 Jonathan Erlen, PhD and Megan Conway, PhD

 #Disability #DisabilityStudies #CDS #RDSJ #Journal #Academic #Care #Cripping #FeministDisabilityStudies #Ferminiation #SelfDetermination #Psychiatric #ServiceAnimal #Ethics #Spacetime #Teacher #Education #FieldExperience #GraphicNovel #Rehabilitation #DocumentaryFilm #Dissertations #Abstracts #Gender

-We have been publishing RDS since 2003 and have published over 500 authors from all over the world, including numerous authors from other UCEDDs.
-One of only a handful of peer-reviewed Disability Studies journals in the world, the Review of Disability Studies: An International Journal (RDS) is a quarterly online journal that provides an international forum for people with disabilities, academics, professionals, artists and creators from all backgrounds and expertise to express ideas relevant to disability studies and people with disabilities.
+Since 2003, the Review of Disability Studies: An International Journal (RDS) has published over 500 authors from all over the world.
+As one of only a handful of peer-reviewed Disability Studies journals, RDS Journal is a quarterly online journal that provides an international forum for people with disabilities, academics, professionals, artists and creators from all backgrounds and expertise to express ideas relevant to disability studies and people with disabilities.